Are E-cigs the Healthy Alternative to Smoking?

 - Instead of fire from a match or lighter, they have a heating element.
 This could be seen as an improvement and lowered risk of things catching on fire.
 In some brands the intensity of the heating element can be controlled, which has both benefits and drawbacks.
 It means that the user has more control over the amount of nicotine they get on one hit, but it can also heat the e-juice to levels that are less safe (1).

 So, what does knowing all of this mean?
-Bottom line, yes, ecigs are safer for your personal health than cigarettes.
-But, in general, are they safe, not really.
+Bottom line, ecigs are not super safe.
 They still funnel particles other than air into your lungs.
 They still have a slew of unsafe chemicals in them.
 They still give you a hit of nicotine, which is an extremely addictive substance.
 And, because they have a heating element, there is still a chance that they can burn or catch on fire.
-Do what you want with that info, you are well informed adults, just be responsible.